 This way, each of you can have a turn to rest and take a time out.
 If you make treating your spouse into a game, your kids will go along with it.
 Make Mom a bubble bath with wine and candles, treat Dad to breakfast in bed, or send your partner off to a friend’s house for a getaway.

-If your kids are below 3 or 4, they’ll need much more attention.
+If your kids are below 3 or 4-years-old, they’ll need much more attention.
 You can make Mom or Dad’s Day into just an afternoon or a morning, too.

 Try a (Neat) Indoorsy Craft

 Staying out in the sun can be draining.
-Try out an indoor craft you can do in the air conditioning!
+If it’s really hot out, try an indoor craft you can do in the air conditioning!

 Pitch a Backyard Kids’ Tent